-What is Dysautonomia?
+What Is Dysautonomia?

 What is the autonomic nervous system?

-The autonomic nervous system is part of the body’s nervous system that controls the internal organs.
-It controls involuntary actions such as heart rate, narrowing and widening of blood vessels, body temperature, digestion, sexual arousal, blood pressure, pupil dilation, and breathing.
+The autonomic nervous system is part of the body’s nervous system.
+It controls involuntary bodily functions such as heart rate, narrowing and widening of blood vessels, body temperature, digestion, sexual arousal, blood pressure, pupil dilation, and breathing.